aremmiw/imgcomp/README.md

 Duplicates are found using a Hamming distance.

 Calculated hashes are stored in an SQLite database file in `$HOME/.cache/imgcomp.sqlite` or `$XDG_CACHE_HOME/imgcomp.sqlite` if `$XDG_CACHE_HOME` is defined.
 If an images mtime and filesize are unchanged and there exists a hash for the chosen hashing algorithm, then it will use the precalculated hash.
 This saves a significant amount of time for repeated uses of imgcomp.

+Only GNU/Linux is supported although *BSD will likely work.

 ## usage
 ```